nigyta/dfast_qc/README.md

 DFAST_QC conducts taxonomy and completeness check of the assembled genome.

 - Taxonomy check
 DFAST_QC evaluates taxonomic identity of the genome by querying against more than 20,000 reference genomes from type strains.
-To shorten the runtime , it first run MASH on the query against reference nucleotide databases to narrow down the number of genomes used in the downstream process based on the number of shred hashes.
+To shorten the runtime , it first run MASH on the query against reference nucleotide databases to narrow down the number of genomes used in the downstream process based on the number of shared hashes.
 Then, pass it on to Skani against the selected reference genomes to calculate the ANI value.
 DFAST_QC uses [MASH](https://doi.org/10.1186/s13059-016-0997-x) for the former process and [Skani](https://doi.org/10.1038/s41592-023-02018-3) for the latter process.

 - Completeness check